rradams/MUSA550_Final/_posts/2022-12-14-regression.md

 Finally, I included the distance to the RDU airport as a way to try and account for the spatial fixed effects of the highway towns.
 Since I couldn't include the towns themselves in my model (because then it would be impossible to predict for my in-laws' home, which isn't in one of these towns), I used distance from the airport as a continuous variable to try and approximate this effect instead.
 The highway towns are all closer to the RDU airport than the non-highway towns; perhaps there is something about proximity to the airport or another nearby spatial feature that explains the higher home values in this area.

+# Error Metrics
 I cross-validated my model and found that my model had a mean R-squared of 0.885, meaning that my model accounts for 88.5% of the variation in home prices within highway towns.
 My model had a mean absoluate percent error (MAPE) of 84%, meaning that it accurately predicts highway towns' home prices 84% of the time.

 For a relatively simple set of features, I thought these metrics were unusually high; so I ran a simple linear regression to confirm if these features really did as good of a job predicting home prices.
 They did: my linear model had an R-squared of 81%, indicating that the more complex Random Forest Regression model's score of 88.5% is reasonable.

+# Which features were most important?
+The table below shows the importances of my included features to the model's prediction of sale prices.
+Note, home styles has been removed from this list since its importance was smaller than 0.001.

+<div id="hv-chart-1"></div>
 Of my features, liveable square footage was by far the strongest predictor of a home's value: this feature explained 64.4% of the variance in house prices for homes in highway towns.
 At first, I thought this might be because of higher density in highway towns, making total liveable area more valuable; however, the average home size in hgihway towns is almost 2500 sqft, which is quite a large home.
 Instead, the importance of this feature seems to suggest that homes in these areas are simply valued more than in other towns; i.e. there is a spatial or market process at play that this model has not explained.

 Far behind in second place came the sale year, at 19%.
 Since real estate saw a boom in sales in 2020 and 2021, this is not surprising.
 In a distant third place came acreage, at 3%.
 Distance to the highway was only the fifth most important feature, at 2.1%.
 Therefore, distance to the highway may not actually be as important to a home's value, as much as the general trend of real estate in the area.

+# Results
-Finally, out results.
-Our model, trained and tested on more than 76,000 home sales in highway towns, predicted that my in-laws' home value will **increase by 35.1%**.
+My model, trained and tested on more than 76,000 home sales in highway towns, predicted that my in-laws' home value will **increase by 35.1%**.
 Congrats, Ken and Val!

 # Limitations
 Ken and Val, before you get too excited - I would be remiss not to mention the caveats and limitations to this estimation.

-First, I am not a real estate expert of any kind; I'm just a student, making a model for a class.
-This should not be taken as expert advice or opinion, but merely a possible outcome out of many.
+First, **I am not a real estate expert of any kind; this figure should not be taken as expert advice or opinion, but merely a possible estimation.**

+Second, this estimation was made based on house sales in highway towns (Cary, Morrisville, and Apex).
+It is entirely possible that there is something going on in those towns' real estate market that is different from your town's market, that my model doesn't account for. **A better way to think of the result is, "If our house were plopped down at random in Cary, Morrisville, or Apex, it would probably be worth 35% more."**

+Third, home value won't change overnight.
+A recent study of real estate values and highway infrastrucre in North Carolina (including NC-540) found that **it takes, on average, about 6-8 years for highway infrastrucre's effect on home prices to mature.
+So, the 35% gain in value is likely to mature by 2029-2031.**

+Fourth, my model doesn't account for how the highway will impact your town - perhaps the town will generate further buisness and residents and become more similar to Cary, Morrisville, and Apex; or, it might change in an entirely different way and cause home values to shift in a new an unexpected way.

+Finally, all of these estimates assume that your home has stayed exactly the same as its original sale conditions.
+Any investments (or devestments) to the property counld also impact your home's value, and my model doesn't take this into account.